stacks-network/docs/_core/smart/cli-wallet-quickstart.md

 ## Sending Tokens

-In order to send tokens, we will need 5 parameters.
+In order to send tokens, we will need the 5 parameters below.

 **Recipient Address** - The Stacks address of the recipient